ISO-HT® Polyisocyanurate Insulation

 The International Mechanical Code defines Class 1 insulation as meeting the 25/450 flame spread/smoke development rating.
 ISO-HT performs well within this range with a <25/350 (at 4”) rating.
 When comparing surface burning characteristics of alternative products, care must be taken to consider the installed insulation system as a whole, including sprinkler systems.
 For example, a well-designed ISO-HT insulation system can improve overall flame/smoke performance of the polyiso insulation.
 On the other hand, an alternative insulation’s flame/smoke ratings may be compromised by the sealants or jacketing often recommended by suppliers.
 There is also the matter of insulation system integrity during a fire.
 ISO-HT may be charred by flame, but maintains its integrity and continues to protect the insulated system.

-ISO-HT is designed for constant temperature exposure up to 350°F. ISO-HT should be installed on pipe at room temperature and installation onto high temperature or live steam lines is discouraged, since this will cause dimensional stability problems.
-ISO-HT should be used with an appropriate ASJ or Vapor Barrier held in place with SSL tape.
-The use of ¾ inch filament tape with a 25% overlap is recommended, as is a PVC or Metal Jacket secured with metal banding.
+ISO-HT is designed for constant temperature exposure up to 350°F continuous and 375°F intermittent.
+ISO-HT should be installed on pipe at ambient temperature.
+Installation onto high temperature or live steam lines is discouraged, since this will cause dimensional stability problems.
+ISO-HT can be used with an appropriate ASJ or Metal Jacket.
+Refer to Dyplast's Installation Guides.